 Two-dimensional topological insulators (2DTIs) have received attention in recent years due to their potential for hosting robust symmetry-protected current-carrying edge states \cite{molle_buckled_2017}.
 The buckled hexagonal monolayer form of tin, known as stanene, is of particular interest \cite{lyu_stanene:_2019, sahoo_perspective_2019} since its band gap ($\sim0.1$~eV) is large enough for room-temperature applications \cite{ma_intriguing_2012, xu_large-gap_2013}.
 Stanene's band gap can be further enhanced by functionalization, in particular with halogen atoms.
-Proposed uses of stanene include spintronic nanoribbon devices \cite{zheng_spin-current_2018, marin_tunnel-field-effect_2018}; tunable field-effect transistors \cite{vandenberghe_imperfect_2017}; a surface for adsorption of molecules including CH$_{2}$O, CH$_{4}$, CO, NO, N$_{2}$O, and NH$_{3}$ \cite{abbasi_modulation_2019, abbasi_theoretical_2019}; and room-temperature demonstration of the quantum spin Hall effect \cite{xu_large-gap_2013, zhang_room_2017} and quantum anomalous Hall effect \cite{wu_prediction_2014, matusalem_quantum_2016}.
+Proposed uses of stanene include spintronic nanoribbon devices \cite{zheng_spin-current_2018, marin_tunnel-field-effect_2018}, tunable field-effect transistors \cite{vandenberghe_imperfect_2017}, a surface for adsorption of molecules including CH$_{2}$O, CH$_{4}$, CO, NO, N$_{2}$O, and NH$_{3}$ \cite{abbasi_modulation_2019, abbasi_theoretical_2019}, and the possibility of room-temperature demonstration of the quantum spin Hall effect \cite{xu_large-gap_2013, zhang_room_2017} and quantum anomalous Hall effect \cite{wu_prediction_2014, matusalem_quantum_2016, li_stanene_2019}.

 However, the electronic structure of epitaxial stanene is sensitive to both strain and surface interactions, so choosing an appropriate substrate is vital \cite{xu_large-gap_2015}.
 Stanene is metallic on many substrates, including Ag(111) \cite{yuhara_large_2018, ogikubo_continuous_2020}, Au(111) \cite{liu_realization_2019, pang_epitaxial_2020}, Sb(111) \cite{gou_strain-induced_2017}, and Bi$_{2}$Te$_{3}$(111) \cite{zhu_epitaxial_2015, li_anisotropic_2020, li_-plane_2020}.
-Ultraflat stanene grown on Cu(111) shows evidence of nontrivial edge states but is metallic overall \cite{deng_epitaxial_2018}, while buckled stanene on PbTe(111) is gapped but is topologically trivial due to in-plane compressive strain \cite{zang_realizing_2018}.
-InSb(111) is a promising substrate for globally gapped topological stanene, though reported results remain somewhat inconclusive \cite{xu_gapped_2018, zheng_epitaxial_2019}.
-A fuller suite of potential stanene substrates is important to enable robust continued work.
+Ultraflat stanene grown on Cu(111) shows evidence of nontrivial edge states but is metallic overall \cite{deng_epitaxial_2018}, while buckled stanene on PbTe(111) is gapped but is topologically trivial (\emph{i.e.}, non-topological) due to in-plane compressive strain \cite{zang_realizing_2018}.
+InSb(111) is a promising substrate for globally gapped topologically nontrivial stanene, though reported results remain somewhat inconclusive \cite{xu_gapped_2018, zheng_epitaxial_2019}.
+A larger suite of potential stanene substrates is important to enable robust continued work.

 Alumina (Al$_{2}$O$_{3}$) is a wide-gap insulator whose growth is well-characterized and commonly performed.
 Cleaved along its (0001) surface, alumina has a surface lattice parameter within a few percent of the free-standing stanene lattice parameter.
 Previous work has examined one possible structure for stanene on Al$_{2}$O$_{3}$ and elucidated basic aspects of the resulting electronic bands \cite{wang_possibility_2016, araidai_first-principles_2017}.
 In this paper, we describe several critical results regarding the structure, stability, and topological character of stanene on alumina: hexagonal stanene (the assumed structure in the prior works) is indeed stabilized on stanene compared to other structures that are favored as isolated 2D sheets, the strength of the binding of stanene to the alumina surface turns out to be surprisingly large, the binding is strong enough to create an epitaxial 2D layer of stanene on alumina, and the resulting electronic bands of the heterostructure show a large gap as well as the desired topological character of a quantum spin Hall insulator.
 We end with an outlook for the potential of stanene synthesis on alumina.